10 Minute Read

 What Is Probate?

 Probate is the legal process that takes place after someone dies.
-It makes sure property and possessions are given to rightful heirs, and any taxes or debts owed are paid in full.
-If there’s a written will, the court will first authenticate it and then make sure the directions in the will are carried out.
+It makes sure property and possessions are given to the correct people, and any taxes or debts owed are paid in full.
+If there’s a written will, the court checks that it was signed and witnessed correctly and is valid, and then makes sure the directions in the will are carried out.

-The probate court judge needs just one person to take the reins in each case (an executor or personal representative.)
-And they'll be the point person whether or not there’s a clear will in place.
+But the court doesn’t do all this work alone.
+The probate judge needs someone to take the reins for this job—either an executor or personal representative.
+They'll be the point person whether or not there’s a clear will in place.

 When Is Probate Necessary?

 Probate is necessary in all cases, even if there is a clear will in place.
-Probate basically acts as the supervisory process of distributing assets and titles to those named as heirs in the will.
+Probate basically supervises the distribution of assets and titles to those named as beneficiaries in the will.

 Create your will in 20 minutes or less!
 Get started now.

-If there’s no will, the probate process kicks up a notch, and a judge has to do the work the will was supposed to do by first appointing the personal representative.
+If you die without a will, the probate process kicks up a notch, and a judge has to do the work the will was supposed to do by first appointing the personal representative.
 (They serve the same role as the executor does when there is a will.)
-Then, the court will be involved in valuing the estate, finding creditors and beneficiaries, and determining a fair way to distribute the property to heirs.
+Then, the court will be involved in valuing the estate, finding creditors and beneficiaries, and deciding a fair way to distribute the property to your heirs.

 What does not have to go through probate?

-With a little preplanning, anyone can make sure items like those listed below avoid the probate process.
+With a little preplanning, anyone can make sure the following items can avoid the probate process: